Rushilz98/Crossbridge/README.md

 # Usage
    ## 1. Connect Wallet
-      -Click the "Connect Wallet" button to connect your MetaMask wallet.
+   Click the "Connect Wallet" button to connect your MetaMask wallet.
    Ensure your wallet is connected to either the Sepolia or Amoy network.
   ## 2. Lock Assets
    Enter the token address and amount you wish to lock on the Sepolia network.
    Click "Lock Asset" to initiate the locking process.
    The application will automatically approve and lock the specified amount of tokens.
    ## 3. Mint Wrapped Tokens
    Enter the amount of wrapped tokens you wish to mint on the Amoy network.
    Click "Mint Asset" to initiate the minting process.
    The application will:
    Switch to the Amoy network.
    Mint the wrapped tokens.
    Switch back to the Sepolia network to deduct the locked balance.
    ## 4. View Transfer History
    All transactions (locks and mints) are logged in the Transfer History table, including transaction hashes, timestamps, senders, receivers, and amounts.